 I’ll be frank.
 The tourism heyday of Port Dickson is past.
 There are resorts and hotels in the big-scale style of the 80s and 90s lining up the road skirting by the coastline.
 While a few still look impressive, many others no longer look prosperous.
 There hasn’t been a revival breathing a new, trendier life to the town, as might be seen in towns and cities like Melaka and Ipoh.

 Port Dickson is a perfectly adequate getaway still, but the shine has dulled over the years.

-But I’ve made my way down the west coast of the country on my weekend travels, and it’s now the turn of Negeri Sembilan.
-So I went down for a quick road trip and gave Port Dickson a chance.
+But I’ve steadily made my way down the west coast of Malaysia on my mission of weekend travels, and it’s now Negeri Sembilan’s turn.
+So I gave Port Dickson a chance.

 In return, she gave me a beautiful golden sunset.

 Port Dickson beach is still a reasonably popular local beach.